davesnowdon/naoutil/README.md

 ... # Outside of the with-block the broker is automatically shutdown.
 Even in case of an exception in your code (which will be raised back to you).
 </code></pre>

-Or you can use the Broker class inside the broker module:
+Or you can use the Broker class of the broker module:

 <pre lang="python"><code>
 from naoutil import broker